acoustic-content-samples/wchtools-cli/README.md

 will push any manifests in the /dxconfig/manifests directory to Watson Content Hub.
 Any manifests stored like this on Watson Content Hub can then be accessed using the --server-manifest argument.

 ### Pulling, pushing, and listing only "ready" artifacts.
-Some artifact types (content items and content assets) support draft versions.
+Some artifact types (content items, content assets, pages, and sites) support draft versions.
 A draft version of an artifact is a working copy that will not be published until it is set to ready.
 For this reason a site developer may not want to include draft versions in a push, pull, or list operation.

 #### Pulling only ready artifacts
 When populating a new WCH tenant, a site developer may not want to include draft versions of artifacts.
 In this case, the developer can pull only the ready artifacts to a directory on the local file system.